rbe549/rbe549.github.io/project2.md

 <b> Allowed:

-Any functions regarding reading, writing and displaying/plotting images in `cv2`, `matplotlib`
+Any functions regarding reading, writing and displaying/plotting images in `cv2`, `matplotlib`.
-- Basic math utilities including convolution operations in `numpy` and `math`
+- Basic math utilities including convolution operations in `numpy` and `math`.
 - Any functions for pretty plots
 - Any function for blending
 - Any function for Motion Filtering